isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

 <img src="images/sustainability/adults-and-seniors/Jpg1.jpg" style="width:400px;height:300px;">
 <img src="images/sustainability/adults-and-seniors/jpg2.jpg" style="width:400px;height:300px;">

-On 30th April, the teams presented their ideas to an online audience, collected feedback and engaged in a Q&A session.
+On 30th April, the teams presented their ideas to an online audience, collected feedback and engaged in a Q&amp;A session.
 These community engagement sessions not only allow the teams to share their ideas to the public, but also to rope in other like-minded individuals into their projects and network with potential partners to actualise their projects.

 <b>Highlights video: </b>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/sLFsVjhP27I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sLFsVjhP27I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 <!-- Nodes at Parks  -->
 <h3 id="nodes-at-parks"><b>Nodes at Parks</b></h3>